pytrackdat/pytrackdat/tutorial.md

 database has a clearly-defined format, with well-understood value ranges for all fields.

+It is important to understand and account for extreme cases in the database, since these outliers are what needs considering most when choosing how to model a particular dataset.

 TODO

-### Aside on Inconsistent Data
+> ### Aside on Inconsistent Data
+>

-A major problem in database design and day-to-day usage is **inconsistent data**.
-In some cases, these inconsistencies can be fixed by a human – for example, formatting inconsistencies can often trivially be fixed with find-and-replace operations in a spreadsheet.
+> A major problem in database design and day-to-day usage is
+> **inconsistent data**.
+In some cases, these inconsistencies can be fixed by a
+> human – for example, formatting inconsistencies can often trivially be fixed
+> with find-and-replace operations in a spreadsheet.
+>

-However, this issue can much worse if data gets coerced into incorrect values in a manner that is **indestingishable** from
+> However, this issue can much worse if data gets coerced into incorrect values
+> in a manner that is **indestingishable** from TODO

 ### Step 1: Know Your Data